kanatohodets/kanatohodets.github.io/_posts/2016-05-22-elixirconfeu-2016-scaling-distributed-erlang.markdown

 -- __acceptance__: ok, it isn't magic, but it _does_ provide a powerful building
-	block for real systems: small-ish Erlang clusters as independent components in the architecture, where communication between clusters is handled like any other platform (RPC, protobuf, JSON API, etc.).
+	block for real systems: small-ish Erlang clusters as independent components in the architecture, where communication between clusters is handled like any other platform (RPC, protobuf/JSON over some HTTP API, etc.).
 WhatsApp knows a thing or two about scaling, after all...

 4. After "Scaling Distributed Erlang" -- __hope__